St John Ambulance Australia: Adult ranks

+The St John leadership training programs (Cadet Leadership Course, Team Leadership Course or Officer Leadership Course) provide one way to gain the necessary qualifications to meet these requirements.
+St John leadership training programs are not the only way that a member can be recognised for promotion to officer.
+They may possess equivalent qualifications or have the knowledge, skill and experience to hold an officer appointment.
+This recognition of qualifications or experience should be considered on a case by case basis in jurisdictions.
+A new officer who has not completed the St John leadership training programs should gain a sound working knowledge of St John policies, standards and guidelines.

 Youth and cadet movements

 St John runs Cadet Divisions for children aged 8–17, this includes Juniors (8–11) and Cadets (11–17).
 These can be found in most towns or suburbs of major cities in Australia.
 Examples are Glebe Division and Bathurst Division in New South Wales, Greater Dandenong Division in Victoria and Playford Cadet Division in South Australia.

+The cadet program has ceased in Western Australia and Queensland.

 The youth program in Australia, focuses on developing young people in a variety of aspects.
 Young members are taught first aid and participate in youth development and social activities.
 For cadets, it is also possible to study for various 'badges'.
 Some of the topics available include counter-disaster, animal care and cookery.